Skip to content

 International Arbitration

 Sahana is developing an international arbitration practice to complement her commercial experience.
 Prior to coming to the Bar, Sahana worked as a stagiaire in the International Arbitration team of an international law firm in Paris, assisting with filings in a multi-billion dollar ICC Arbitration.
 In 2018, Sahana spent time working for a renowned Middle-Eastern law firm in the Dubai International Finance Centre and working in the Registry of the DIFC Courts.
-Sahana is also currently working towards an LLM in International Dispute Resolution awarded by the School of International Arbitration at Queen Mary University of London.

 Selected Cases

-• X v Y and Z (ICC) (ongoing) – acting as junior counsel (led by Roger ter Haar QC) defending a multi-million dollar claim for damages following termination of a contract for construction works in the Middle East.
+• X v Y and Z (ICC) (ongoing) – acting as junior counsel (led by Roger ter Haar KC) defending a multi-million dollar claim for damages following termination of a contract for construction works in the Middle East.

 • A v B (LCIA) – Acting as junior counsel in a USD 5 million arbitration regarding a contract for services in Saudi Arabia.